needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsOverview.md

 For more information on how to assign addresses to assets, refer to [Making an asset Addressable](xref:addressables-getting-started).
 For information on how to load assets by keys, including addresses, refer to [Loading assets](xref:addressables-api-load-asset-async).

-## AssetReference

-An [`AssetReference`](xref:UnityEngine.AddressableAssets.AssetReference) is a type that you can set to any kind of Addressable asset.
-Unity doesn't automatically load the asset assigned to the reference, so you have more control over when to load and unload it.

-Use fields of type `AssetReference` in a `MonoBehaviour` or `ScriptableObject` to specify which Addressable asset to use for that field (instead of using the string that specifies the address). `AssetReferences` support drag-and-drop and object picker assignment, which makes them more convenient to use in an Editor Inspector.

-Addressables also provides a few more specialized types, such as `AssetReferenceGameObject` and `AssetReferenceTexture`.
-You can use these specialized subclasses to prevent the possibility of assigning the wrong asset type to an `AssetReference` field.
-You can also use the `AssetReferenceUILabelRestriction` attribute to limit assignment to assets with specific labels.

-Refer to [Using AssetReferences](xref:addressables-asset-references) for more information.

 ## Asset loading and unloading

 To load an Addressable asset, you can use its address or other key such as a label or `AssetReference`.
-Refer to [Loading Addressable Assets](xref:addressables-api-load-asset-async) for more information.
+For more information, refer to [Loading Addressable Assets](xref:addressables-api-load-asset-async).
 You only need to load the main asset and Addressables loads any dependent assets automatically.

 When your application no longer needs access to an Addressable asset at runtime, you must release it so that Addressables can free the associated memory.
 The Addressables system keeps a reference count of loaded assets, and doesn't unload an asset until the reference count returns to zero.
 As such, you don't need to keep track of whether an asset or its dependencies are still in use.
 You only need to make sure that any time you explicitly load an asset, you release it when your application no longer needs that instance.
 Refer to [Releasing Addressable assets](xref:addressables-unloading) for more information.

+### Control loading with asset references

+An [`AssetReference`](xref:UnityEngine.AddressableAssets.AssetReference) is a type that you can set to any kind of Addressable asset.
+Unity doesn't automatically load the asset assigned to the reference, so you have more control over when to load and unload it.

+Use fields of type `AssetReference` in a `MonoBehaviour` or `ScriptableObject` to reference an Addressable asset.
+You can drag and drop in the Editor Inspector to assign an Asset to an `AssetReference` field.

+Addressables also provide specialized types, such as `AssetReferenceGameObject` and `AssetReferenceTexture`.
+You can use these specialized subclasses to prevent the possibility of assigning the wrong asset type to an `AssetReference` field.
+You can also use the `AssetReferenceUILabelRestriction` attribute to limit assignment to assets with specific labels.

+For more information, refer to [Using AssetReferences](xref:addressables-asset-references).

 ## Dependency and resource management